keitaroinc/enabler/README.md

 - init: download binaries for all dependencies such as kubectl, helm, istioctl, kind and skaffold
 - metallb: install and setup metallb on k8s
 - istio: install and setup istio on k8s
+  If the command istio is executed with the argument monitoring-tools, i.e:
+  '''
+    enabler  setup istio monitoring-tools --kube-context keitaro
+  '''
+  Then tools needed to monitor the cluster, such as grafana kiali and prometheus, will be installed as well.
+These applications can provide insights into the performance and behavior of applications and infrastructure on a cluster environment.
+In order to be able to access the results from grafana through the URL grafana.local, a new record in /etc/hosts should be added.
+Open /etc/hosts with your  preferred text editor and add the following line:

+  '''
+    172.18.255.246 grafana.local
+  '''

 **Enabler version command**